usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 The subsequent sections of NIST SP 800-63-1 presented a series of recommendations for the secure implementation of RAs, CSPs, Verifiers, and RPs.
-It should be noted that secure implementation of any one of these can only provide the desired level of assurance if the others are also implemented securely.
+It should be noted that secure implementation of any one of these can only provide the desired LOA if the others are also implemented securely.
 Therefore, the following assumptions were made in NIST SP 800-63-1: